Shirley-Agbaowe/SALES-DATA-ANALYSIS/README.md

 # Exploratory data analysis
-#### Exploratory data analysis involved exploring the data set to format the data and to answer questions about the datset such as;
+#### Exploratory data analysis involved exploring the data set to format the data and to answer questions about the dataset such as;
 - What is the total revenue?
 - What are the product sales by region?
 - What are the sales by region?
-- Average sales by revenue
+- Average sales by region
 - Percentage sales by revenue
 - Percentage sales by product